Old Town Hall, Mansfield: Refurbishment

 Mansfield District Council identified that the building needed urgent repairs.
 The adjacent old indoor market was demolished in 2010 to provide car parking.

+After heavy rain on 4 April 2012 dislodged roof tiles, the ceiling of the council chamber part-collapsed during a 60-year anniversary celebration for Chad, the local Mansfield newspaper.
+A temporary repair was effected.

-To allow remedial works to start on the old Town Hall structure, Mansfield BID (Business Improvement District), based at the old Town Hall since inception in 2010, moved out in 2015, together with some remaining council administrators.
+To allow wider remedial works to start on the structure, Mansfield BID (Business Improvement District), based at Old Town Hall since inception in 2010, moved out in 2015, together with some remaining council administrators.
 Further upgrading and long-term underuse prompted applications for further works and renovation grants from 2018, including facilitating creation of rentable office accommodation, internal retail areas and renovation of two external retail units.

-In October 2021, the council announced a plan to create a new community hub in the old town hall, intending to relocate their own staff together with other local parties having vested interests in the Civic Centre and the area.
-The project will be subject to a successful bid for funding from central government under the Levelling up scheme announced in 2021.
+In October 2021, the council announced a plan to create a new community hub in Old Town Hall, intending to relocate their own staff together with other local parties, having vested interests in the Civic Centre and the area.
+The project was subject to a successful bid for funding from central government under the Levelling up scheme announced in 2021.

 In March 2022, Mansfield District Council announced that all of the retail units had been let – two external and three internal – to a variety of small businesses.
 The council's Town Centre Management Team are also based within the building.

+In 2023, the council's priorities changed, no longer intending to relocate staff into the building, having acquired a £20 million grant from central government towards the cost of converting the nearby old Art Deco-styled former Co-Operative store, closed since 2020, into a multi-agency hub with space sub-let to partner organisations such as police, social services, Jobcentre Plus and the local college; the college subsequently planned to occupy the former Debenhams store, closed since 2021, in a modern shopping precinct.

+The footprint of the former indoor market to the rear of the town hall, which became a temporary car park, was converted into a hard-landscaped, terraced, memorial garden, with associated nearby sustainable drainage planting in the town hall approaches.